 "I truly am blessed to be married to the greatest husband in the universe."

-be totally honest, these posts sometimes find me shaking my head.
-I feel that if you appreciate someone, it's more
+Mostly, I feel that if you appreciate someone, it's more

 meaningful to express your gratitude to that person than to a

 social media platform.
-And there are so many ways to do it!
+And there are so many ways to do it.

 Anyway, the last time I saw a Best Husband in the World proclamation, I had a thought that made me smile.
 My simple revelation: